 Cross-posting gives marketers juggling multiple social media accounts a hidden advantage.
 It can save you time, boost engagement, and expand your reach.
 Plus, you can run with that great idea and find out how it resonates on different platforms and with different audiences.

-In this guide, we’ll cover the basics of cross-posting and outline common mistakes to avoid.
+In this guide, we’ll cover the basics of cross-posting, the pros and cons you should weigh, and common mistakes to avoid.
 We’ll also share some tools and timing best practices for cross-posting on each platform to help you maximize every post.

 What is cross-posting?

-Finding the mix that works best for your brand requires a little testing and observation.
-You might cross-post one piece of content and multi-post the other, monitoring engagements and clicks to see which strategy is most effective.
+Finding the right mix requires testing and observation.
+You might cross-post one piece of content and multi-post another, then monitor engagements to see which approach performs better.

 Benefits of cross-posting for social media marketing